prajwalseth/FOL-grid-creator/README.md

 The output text file can be directly imported into Google Earth for easy plotting.

-If you would only like to keep a few points from the grid, then rename those points and click on the folder and click "Sort A-Z".
+If you would only like to keep a few points from the grid, just rename those points and click on the output folder and click "Sort A-Z".
 Then you can easily select the chosen points and move them into a new folder.